tmturgut/DI722-Term-Project/README.md

 </div>

 &nbsp;&nbsp;&nbsp;&nbsp;The combo chart visually confirms the intersection of the two primary threat metrics.
-The blue columns represent the average flood risk (%), while the black trend line tracks the average Index of Multiple Deprivation (IMD) score.
+The yellow/green/red columns represent the average flood risk (%), while the black trend line tracks the average Index of Multiple Deprivation (IMD) score.
 It clearly demonstrates that Cluster 1 (Red) peaks in both physical inundation probability and social disadvantage, mapping the areas with the lowest resilience capacity.